I Tried DNA Testing to Lose Weight And the Results Blew My Mind

 I decided that I no longer believed in the idea of a “one-size-fits-all” diet.
 After all, we have different genes that play a major role in our health, surely that means they also affect how we metabolize food?
 Was this why my mother, who is anemic, claims she gets dizzy spells without red meat?
 Is it why Italians seem to be able to eat all the pasta they want while maintaining a fabulous physique?
 Does it all just come down to genes?

-What Is a DNA Test for Nutrition?
+What Is a DNA Test for Weight Loss and Nutrition?

 I first heard about doing a genetic test for nutrition from a friend of mine.
 There are a lot of companies in this emerging field, the most popular ones being DNAFit and Nutrigenomix.
 For $300 and up, these companies will send you a DNA kit with a q-tip, which you use to swap the inside of your cheek for saliva, and send that back to the lab for testing.
 The company then analyzes these results, and reports back with a comprehensive analysis on how your body breaks down certain foods, so that you can craft a personalized eating plan.
 And to learn more about how your genes dictate your life, here are The Personality Traits That Will Extend Your Life.

 One of the problems with our approach to diet is that we think of it only through the prism of weight loss, as opposed to overall health.
 What you eat affects everything: your skin, hair, energy levels, sleep quality, and so forth.
 If there’s one thing that any healthy eating documentary teaches you, it’s that changing your diet in a minor way can get rid of seemingly incurable illnesses, mysterious aches and pains, and can even abate anxiety and depression (not to mention help you live longer).